Subscribe options

 • DEMO

-Demonstration fusion reactor.
-The next experimental device to follow ITER, and predecessor to a commercial-sized fusion reactor.
+DEMO (DEMOnstration fusion reactor) is a generic term referring to the next class of experimental device to follow ITER, predecessor to a demonstration power plant.
 DEMO would generate electricity at the level of a few hundred MW and utilize all technologies necessary for a commercial device.

 • Deuterium